-Language is important (OK, it’s important in every country) so is necessary to know some words.
-We are Portuguese, we speak the same language, but even speaking the same language sometimes we don’t understand jokes, some local expressions or when they speak very fast with a strong accent.
+Language is important to understand things, so it is important to know some words.
+We are Portuguese, we speak the same language, but even speaking the same language sometimes we don’t understand jokes, local expressions or when they speak very fast with a strong accent.

-Semba is a high tempo very energetic, fast-paced and upbeat music.
+Semba is a high tempo, very energetic, fast-paced and upbeat music.
 It’s a dance that gets its name from “Masemba”, a word which means “a touch of the bellies”, the motion that characterizes this type of dancing.
 Semba is primarily Carnival Music, some people even say that the Brazilian dance “Samba” is a derivation of Semba.

 Kuduro is an Angolan music genre and that combines Caribbean music like zouk and soca with Africa percussion sounds.
 The name of the dance refers to a peculiar movement in which the dancers seem to have hard buttocks.
 The history of kuduro has come about in a time of Angolan civil unrest and provided a means of coping with hardship and positivity for the younger generation.